 Wait, it took you six and a half years to graduate from college?
-Even if you did attend college tuition-free that is still a really long time!
+Even if you did attend college tuition-free, that is still a long time!

 Technically it took seven years if you count the semester I took off between receiving my bachelors degree and starting graduate school.

 I wish I could say that I took that semester off to travel the country or backpack across Europe, but the reality is that I spent that semester bartending at the Olive Garden and plotting a move out of my parent’s basement.

 You see, when I graduated with my bachelor’s degree, I made the huge mistake of not getting any real experience while in school.
 I had the degree, but not a single internship or job even remotely close to my major in financial management.
 Instead, I spent my summers and extra-curricular time playing baseball.
 Baseball was my main driver for being in college at all.

 Before we go any further, I do want to point out that this is not an “I went to college tuition-free and you can, too” post.
 This is simply me sharing my story and trying to provide a few takeaways that a future college hopeful can consider to reduce the cost of tuition.

 Welcome to My Story About Attending College Tuition Free